 Beach Point Limited Business.
-The Beach Point Limited Business District is intended to enable, define, and control the traditional vacation cottages and other activities in this area, together with any conversions to condominiums.
+The Beach Point Limited Business District is intended to enable, define, and control the traditional vacation cottages and other activities in this area, together with any conversions of cottage or cabin colonies, motor courts, motels or hotels.
+(4/13)